MRLintern/Computer-Vision_Rock-Paper-Scissors/README.md

 2. `TensorFlow`
 3. `Keres`

+`OpenCV` is library of programming functions mainly aimed at real-time computer vision.
+`TensorFlow` is a library focused on training and inference of deep neural networks.
+`Keres` is the API for `TensorFlow`.

 # Teachable Machine
 This application makes use of [Teachable Machine](https://teachablemachine.withgoogle.com/), an easy way to make machine learning models.